Kevin Horlock: Managerial career

 Horlock progressed through the coaching ranks at his former club Needham Market, where he had been assistant manager and had set up the club's academy in 2010.
 He left in 2015 when he was appointed as manager of Isthmian League Division One South side Chatham Town on 15 October 2015.
 Horlock combined both his Needham Market and Chatham Town roles with the assistant manager's job to the Northern Ireland under-21 team, a position he was appointed to in August 2013.

 Horlock left Chatham on 1 May 2016 to concentrate on his coaching roles with Northern Ireland and Colchester United, having guided Chatham to a 19th-position finish in the league.
 Horlock had been coaching Colchester's under-18 side alongside Wayne Brown.
 He was named as Brown's assistant for the under-21 side following a number of coaching changes at the U's.
 This coincided with the announcement that Horlock would take charge of Maldon & Tiptree in the Isthmian League Division One North on 16 May, taking over from Steve Ball.
 He guided the Jammers to second position in the table, securing a place in the play-offs.

 In May 2018, Horlock and Wayne Brown switched roles, with Horlock taking charge of Colchester's under-23 team and Brown taking the reins at Maldon & Tiptree.

 On 20 June 2019, Horlock left Colchester to return to Needham Market as the club's new academy manager.
 In February 2020, he was appointed manager.
 Having led the club to the Southern Premier Division Central title in the 2023–24 season, he announced his resignation in February 2025 with the club sitting bottom of National League North.

-On 5 February 2025, Horlock was appointed manager of Maldon & Tiptree, returning to the Isthmian League Premier Division side after six-and-a-half years.
+On 5 February 2025, Horlock was appointed manager of Maldon & Tiptree, returning to the Isthmian League side after six-and-a-half years.
+After winning the North Division title, earning promotion to the Premier Division, Horlock stepped down as manager on 19 May 2026.

+On 3 September 2026, Horlock was appointed manager at Canvey Island.